kdave/kdave.github.io/btrfs-hilights-5.2.md

 The write side check aims to catch silent errors that could make it to the permanent storage.
-The reasons why this happens are two fold, but the main idea is to catch memory bitflips.
+The reasons why this happens are two fold, but the main idea is to catch memory bit flips.
 You'd be surprised how often this happens, that would be for a separate article entirely.

 The new checks in 5.2 improve: